Attaching a Cooling Fan to Newtonian Telescope

 A large fan is capable of producing the same airflow as a small one, while working at lower RPM speed - Therefore theoretically it should produce less vibration.
 However in practice it not always true, since with one of my fans I found out that lower frequency vibrations of a large fan (a quality Noctua model) actually affect my telescope more then higher frequency vibrations of a smaller fan.
 Also not every "quiet" fan is necessarily vibration free.
 Therefore it's best to experiment with several different fans.
 In any case it's a good idea to limit RPM speed below the nominal level by supplying a lower voltage (or adding a series resistor).
 Some "quiet" fans come with such option.

-I did the attachment the simplest way possible: Using double-sided adhesive tape (same type which comes with Rigel quickfinder).
-It is surprisingly strong and held the fan very firm (for over 3 years).
-A fan's native 3 speed controller, and a power connector were attached the same way.
+For my 8" Orion Newtonian (and later for the 10" Skywatcher as well) I've simply attached a large rear fan to blow on the back of the primary mirror.
+I've used an Antec 3 speed 120mm fan from a "silent" PC case, which have proven to be vibration free.
+I did the attachment the simplest way possible - using a thick double sided adhesive tape (the same type which comes with a Rigel quickfinder).
+It is surprisingly strong and held the fan very firm for over 4 years.
+A fan's native 3 speed controller and a power connector were attached the same way.

-Of course a better way of attaching it would be to use some sort of dampening rubber, to fight the fan vibrations.
-A most effective (and the least aesthetic) way is to suspend the fan on long rubbers bands.
-In my case I found out that on maximum speed - the vibrations blur the stars into long streaks, and I only use this speed for initial cool-down.
-At lowest speed however, the vibrations are almost negligible, and have amplitude of approximately 0.5 arc second, which is acceptable.
+Probably a better (and a more complex) way would be to use some sort of dampening rubber, to fight the vibrations.
+Like suspending the fan on long rubber bands.
+However in my case I found out that at low speed settings the vibrations are negligible, and I couldn't notice any effect from them even during planetary astrophotography.
+At maximum speed on a 8" telescope - the vibrations did blur the stars into long streaks, but I only use this speed for initial cool-down.
+In my 10" telescope the same fan didn't affect the picture in any way even on high setting.

 Note: nowadays it's very cheap to buy an electronic thermometer, with external sensor, which is supposed to show "inside" and "outside" temperature.
-I've attached such device to my telescope, with its "outside" sensor fixed to back surface of the mirror.
+I've attached such device to my telescope, with its "outside" sensor fixed to the back surface of the mirror (you can see it in a previous picture).
 This way I can easily know when my telescope is ready for observing session.